cecann10/covid-impact-car-accidents/README.md

 - 8,870% ‘Low Severity’ increase in 2020 stay-home period compared to average 2017 – 2019 equivalent periods
 - 52% increase in car accidents during 2020 stay-home period compared to average 2017 – 2019 equivalent periods

-When examining individual states, while in the majority of cases trends of low severity of car accidents and higher frequency of car accidents was seen, there was great variation between states in the degree of that change (or in some cases, an opposite direction).
+When examining individual states, while in the majority of states trend with the average low severity of car accidents and higher frequency of car accidents, there was great variation between states in the *degree* of that change -- or in a few cases, an opposite direction.
+For example, California had a car accident *increase* of 76% during the stay-home 2020 period vs. its 2017-2019 average, while Texas had a *decrease* of 37%.